FirstHR

 What should a banker job description include?

-A strong banker job description names the specific role up front, whether retail banker, personal banker, teller, loan officer, or commercial banker, since that shapes the duties, pay, and classification.
+A strong banker job description names the specific role up front, whether retail banker, personal banker, teller, private banker, or commercial banker, since that shapes the duties, pay, and classification.
 Include a short institution summary, a job summary that frames the role, and responsibilities grouped into customers and service, transactions and accuracy, products and referrals, and compliance and security.
-State the required experience, any NMLS license for lending roles, and the background and credit-check expectations.
-The most valuable additions that generic templates skip are the per-role FLSA classification with the non-exempt caveat for tellers, personal bankers, and loan officers, and a salary range where your state's pay-transparency law requires one.
+State the required experience, any NMLS registration or state license if the role will take residential mortgage applications, and the background and credit-check expectations.
+The most valuable additions that generic templates skip are the per-role FLSA classification with the non-exempt caveat for tellers and personal bankers, and a salary range where your state's pay-transparency law requires one.
 Close with an equal opportunity statement and clear apply instructions.
 This is general information, not legal advice.